nfinit/scenes/sys/models/README.md

   any of the grouped assets.
 - A view mode specifier that determines the way the assets will be presented, for example in standard linear fashion, side-by-side, or even stitched together in an image map.

+## Implementation

+Scenes' data implementation takes a highly normalized approach with separate tables for each core entity and its relationships, with the goal of allowing for a simple but extensible system, where new functionality can be added without the overhead of migration or transformation of existing data.